 Funding opportunity name and file number

 Indicate the end date of your active CGS.
-The CGS—MSFSS award can only begin while the CGS award is still active (before the end date of the active CGS).
+The CGS—MSFSS award can begin only while the CGS award is still active.

 Names and initials

 SSHRC uses the information you provide here to address its correspondence to you.

 The following examples explain how to complete this section if you prefer to be addressed differently than FirstName Initials LastName, for example, if you use your second or third name as your given name.

 Example 1: A.J.
 Paul Moore

 If you prefer to have your initials appear before your given name, you would enter: